hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 - github

 ---
 **\[tl;dr\]** The integration of `C` in `C++` was designed a long time ago and the mechanisms are efficient but spartan, forcing the client code to take care to manage memory and data access.
-When integrating into modern C++, where there is often a culture of good memory management and pointer manipulation, these mechanisms are not comfortable.
+When integrating into modern `C++`, where there is often a culture of good memory management and pointer manipulation, these mechanisms are not comfortable.
 There are solutions to interface `C` code more cleanly, through OOP or or `C++` smart pointers.

 ***